Last Updated on April 26, 2026 by Bibhu Ranjan Mund, MPH

 Sourdough is prepared through the fermentation of flour mixed with water in the presence of the indigenous yeast and bacteria, which makes the product more digestible than the ordinary bread.

-- Epidemiology studies have shown that this type of fermentation is beneficial to teenager and young adults as compared to young adults because it is less gluten laced.
+- Epidemiology studies have shown that this type of fermentation is beneficial to teenager as compared to young adults because it is less gluten laced.

 - The natural fermentation as used in the production of sourdough comparing to industrially kneaded bread increases bioavailability of micronutrients.

-- Whole-grain sourdough bread is available to people who want to add more dietary fiber to their system.
+- Whole-grain sourdough bread is available who want to add more dietary fiber in their system.

 6. Kombucha